criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/DisplayAuctionMinBidResult.md

 # DisplayAuctionMinBidResult

-represents the min bid for a pagtype type and creative combination.
+Represents the min bid for a pageType and creative combination.

 ## Properties